 Routine work activities are usually prefigured, that is, they are designed in advance, by others, for the worker to carry out.
 Routine work activities are frequently repetitive and often documented in the form of a written procedures manual.
 Assembly line work is the classic example of prefigured work.

 Non-routine work activities are almost always configured, that is, they are developed by the worker, typically in response to the requirements of a given situation.
 Because they represent more or less unique responses, non-routine work activities cannot be prefigured.
-Nor are they easily documented, except in a very general way. [ One can document the general process of project management, but a particular project defies documentation in advance.]
+Nor are they easily documented, except in a very general way. [(One can document the general process of project management, for example, but a particular project defies documentation in advance.)

 For jobs consisting primarily of routine work activities, the expectation of the worker is generally one of compliance with established procedures.
 In such cases, supervisors and managers might rely heavily on specifying work objectives.

 For jobs consisting chiefly of non-routine work activities, the expectation is contribution toward unit, project, or company goals and objectives.
 In these cases, supervisors might rely more on soliciting work objectives.

 In all cases, discussion and negotiation will be required because, no matter the kind of work being performed, commitment is essential to its proper performance.

 Whether routine or non-routine, recurring or situational, all work may be viewed as a process having a result.
 Results are the outcomes of activity, the effects of actions taken.
 Work objectives for both kinds of work should reflect, in measurable terms, the results expected, not just the activity to be performed.

 Placing measures on activity is not the same as developing measures of the results of that activity.
 For example, focusing on keystrokes per minute is a measure of a data entry or word processing system operator’s activity.
 A useful measure of results might be the percentage of documents correctly keyed or typed.